awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

             }
 ```

-## Example: Allow Users to Create and Manage Launch Templates and Launch Template Versions<a name="policy-example-create-launch-template"></a>
+## Example: Allow users to create and manage launch templates and launch template versions<a name="policy-example-create-launch-template"></a>

 You can create a policy that grants users permissions to create, modify, describe, and delete launch templates and launch template versions\.
-Before you add these permissions to a user, review the [Controlling the Use of Launch Templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) section of the *Amazon EC2 User Guide for Linux Instances*\.
-For additional example policies, see [Example: Working with Launch Templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-launch-templates) in the *Amazon EC2 User Guide for Linux Instances*\.
+Before you add these permissions to a user, review the [Controlling the use of launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html#launch-template-permissions) section of the *Amazon EC2 User Guide for Linux Instances*\.
+For additional example policies, see [Example: Working with launch templates](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-launch-templates) in the *Amazon EC2 User Guide for Linux Instances*\.

 **Important**
 For groups that are configured to use the `Latest` or `Default` launch template version, permissions for actions to be completed when launching instances are not checked by Amazon EC2 Auto Scaling when a new version of the launch template is created\.
 This is an important consideration when setting up your permissions for who can create and manage launch template versions\.